hasanisaeed/django-celery-redis-docker/README.md

 # fast-async-job
-Example Django app for doing log job in background using Redis and Celery
+Example Django app for doing long job in background using Redis and Celery